Miles for Migraine Cincinnati Results 2018 race/walk

 We were the top team!!!
 I’m so proud of us 🙂

-The day began with fighting a 3 day migraine that I had traveled with but had huge inspiration to make it to the event.
-When I got there, I was surrounded with some migraine advocate powerhouses.
+The day began with fighting a 3-day migraine that I had traveled with but had a huge inspiration to make it to the event.
+When I got there, I was surrounded by some migraine advocate powerhouses.

 Katie Golden, GoldenGraine, brought sparkle to all of our days.
 She is the senior contributing writer to the INVisble Project and a fierce advocate.
 I can’t possibly list all of the things she is doing for the migraine and pain community but check her out and follow along.
 She was kind enough to run the race with my daughter and then touch up her sparkles…..because there is no such thing as too much glitter!

-Thank you to all that supported and continue to fight.
+Thank you to all that supported Miles for Migraine Cincinnati.
 We are fighting not just for ourselves but for future generations.

 Check to see if Miles for Migraine is coming to your city and how you can participate virtually!